hpe-storage/hpe3par-examples/docs/install_helm.md

 This will validate that helm’s local environment is set up correctly (and set it up if necessary).
 Then it will connect to whatever cluster `kubectl` connects to by default (`kubectl config view`).
 Once it connects, it will install tiller into the kube-system namespace.

-After helm init, you should be able to run `kubectl get pods --namespace kube-system` and see Tiller running.
+After **helm init**, you should be able to run `kubectl get pods --namespace kube-system` and see Tiller running.

 **PREVIOUS:** [Exercise 3: Deploy your first pod](deploy_first_pod.md)